(888) 595-9101 Call Now For Pricing and Availability

 Assisted Living vs At Home Care: Costs

 Opting to stay in a retirement home means that an aging individual will have to part with some money to enjoy their stay, although there are many ways to pay for assisted living.
-Prices of assisted living facilities range significantly in all states, but the average is under $4000 per month.
+Prices of assisted living facilities range significantly in all states, but the average is around $4,500 per month as of mid-2025.
+This monthly fee typically bundles together housing, meals, housekeeping, and basic care services into a single payment.

 A majority of facilities operate using the tiered programs which means that they have various service levels where each tier of service typically costs more than the one below.
 As senior citizens demand or need more services, the expenses increase.
 Depending on the type of assisted living community, seniors usually have an option of either renting the apartment they want to stay in or buying it.